Buildooor Research Brief -- March 2026

 Critically, this cadence can coexist with a high quality bar.
 Rapid does not mean sloppy.
 It means tight scopes, pre-defined instrumentation, and clear go/no-go thresholds.
 In practice, this often leads to better product hygiene than a speculative long roadmap because each cycle forces concrete evidence of value.

-Short-half-life AI tools are not a dead end; they are a different asset class.
-The appropriate doctrine is neither naive permanence nor nihilistic churn.
-It is structured edge harvesting: build fast, monetize quickly, instrument deeply, and recycle gains into durable harness assets.
+Short-half-life AI tools constitute a different asset class, not a dead end.
+The appropriate doctrine is neither naive permanence nor nihilistic churn, but structured edge harvesting: build fast, monetize quickly, instrument deeply, and recycle gains into durable harness assets.

 Five operating principles follow from the evidence.
 First, assume edge decay by default and design offers for immediate payback.
 Second, package outcomes rather than features because outcomes survive cloning longer.
 Third, manage deprecation calendars as revenue variables.
 Fourth, allocate portfolio capacity explicitly across short-wave cashflow and long-wave compounding.
 Fifth, treat every major model release as a deploy-and-sell event, not a spectator event.